jjinkxy/rate_it/README.md

 You can make multiple models raters.

 ### Available methods
-A rateable can be rated on and an average rate for rateable by all raters can be calculated
+A movie can be rated on and an average rate for a movie by all users can be returned
 ```ruby
 # rate(rater, score)
 @movie.rate(@user1, 3)